devbratm/Coursera_Capstone/Business Understanding.md

 # Business Understanding

 A client is planning to buy a residential property in Mumbai,India.
 The client wishes to explore the different areas of Mumbai before buying a residential property.This project will aid in exploring the area as well as show the average price/sqft in the particular area.
-Similar areas will also be shown to the client.
+Area with similar trend in the venues will also be shown to the client.

 The Location:
 Mumbai is the dream city of India.
 It houses the film industry and is also the financial hub of India.
 As a result, every year people shift to Mumbai from various parts of India and this project will cater to many clients.